Last Updated on

-One of the fastest growing exports in Australia is its sparkling wine.
-This brioche-flavored, yeasty wine is developed in some of the coolest areas of Australia.
+One of the fastest-growing exports in Australia is its sparkling wine.
+This brioche-flavoured, yeasty wine is developed in some of the coolest areas of Australia.
 These regions include Yarra Valley in Victoria and Adelaide Hills in South Australia.

 If you prefer a fruitier, Prosecco-type sparkling wine, you’ll have no trouble finding an offering you like.
 Since 2015, production of this wine style has more than tripled.
 Brown Brothers, Dal Zotto, or Di Sciascio are all excellent choices for this up and coming wine type.

 You’ll also discover a Sparkling Shiraz, which makes its home in many regions of South Australia.
 This fruity, off-dry, tannic red wine comes best from labels like Best and Seppelt.
 You’ll find both of these in western Victoria, part of the Great Western regions.

 Lastly, Australia’s natural wine should be given some serious attention as well.
 These natural offerings are quickly rising in popularity throughout the continent.
 Sutton Grange, located in Bendigo, is one of the first pioneers of this wine type, blending it with Viognier, Syrah, and Sangiovese.
 Another offering we suggest trying is Jauma, which is a pet-nat blended with a Chenin Blanc.

 Medium-Bodied White Wines